jayparks/transformer/README.md

 ## A Pytorch Implementation of the Transformer Network
-This repository includes pytorch implementaions of ["Attention is All You Need"](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) (Vaswani et al., NIPS 2017) and
+This repository includes pytorch implementations of ["Attention is All You Need"](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf) (Vaswani et al., NIPS 2017) and
 ["Weighted Transformer Network for Machine Translation"](https://arxiv.org/pdf/1711.02132.pdf) (Ahmed et al., arXiv 2017)

 ## Reference